wso2-attic/esb-connectors/delicious/delicious-connector/delicious-1.0.0/README.txt

  5. Navigate to "{PATH_TO_SOURCE_BUNDLE}/delicious-connector/delicious-connector-1.0.0/" and run the following command.
       $ mvn clean install

+     5. Make sure that the delicious connector is set as a module in esb-connectors parent pom.
+           <module>delicious/delicious-connector/delicious-connector-1.0.0</module>

+     6. Navigate to "<ESB_CONNECTORS_HOME>" and run the following command.
+           $ mvn clean install

  NOTE : Following Delicious account, can be used for run the integration tests.